U.S. heart attack deaths jumped sharply among young adults in 2nd year of pandemic

 Because of this increased risk of stress, many Americans have fallen out of the habit of exercising and may have skipped medical check-ups that could detect problems, said a separate team of Cedars-Sinai researchers who reported in August that COVID-19 was linked to an increase risk of stroke.

 Individuals who were vaccinated were 200 times less likely to have a stroke after having COVID.
-Those who had severe cases of COVID-19 were at a much greater risk of experiencing inflammation, blood clots and heart disease
+Those who had severe cases of COVID-19 were at a much greater risk of experiencing inflammation, blood clots and heart disease.

 Dr. Nancy Sicotte, chair of the Department of Neurology and the Women’s Guild Distinguished Chair in Neurology at Cedars-Sinai, strongly recommended vaccines for individuals in high-risk groups.
 This includes those who have lung or cardiovascular disease, high blood pressure, high cholesterol, diabetes, a prior stroke, people who are immunocompromised, and individuals 65 and older.